-The Award celebrates and honours outstanding and unbiased journalism that results in positive change for the public good.
-The 2018 Award went to the Saint John-Telegraph-Journal for a series on a critical shortage of paramedics that forced New Brunswick’s ambulances to sit idle and unstaffed.
+The Michener Award celebrates and honours outstanding and unbiased journalism that results in positive change for the public good.
+The 2019 Award went to The Globe and Mail for a series on the systematic exploitation of temporary workers and foreign students by corrupt immigration consultants and employers.

 The Michener Award is presented for journalism that makes a significant impact on the public good.
 To be selected as a finalist, a news organization must be able to demonstrate that its entry achieved identifiable results.

 The Michener Awards Foundation provides three fellowships to encourage excellence in journalism that serves the public interest.

 - 1. How many entries can I submit?

 You may submit as many entries as you wish but each must be accompanied by a letter from a senior executive of your media organization outlining the public interest benefits flowing from the entry.

 - 2. I have submitted my entry but I want to send in some late incoming supporting material.
 Is this okay and to whom should it be addressed?